HuawenShen/autogluon-assistant/automlagent/src/automlagent/tools_registry/speechbrain/condensed_tutorials/preprocessing/speech-features.md

 # Condensed: <!-- This cell is automatically updated by tools/tutorial-cell-updater.py -->

-Summary: This tutorial provides implementation guidance for speech feature extraction using SpeechBrain, focusing on Filter Banks (FBANKs) and MFCCs.
-It demonstrates code for computing these features with customizable parameters, including STFT computation, mel filtering, and context window handling.
-The tutorial helps with tasks like configuring feature extractors, adding temporal context through derivatives and window frames, and selecting appropriate parameters for speech processing.
-Key functionalities covered include FBANK computation with adjustable filter counts (40/80), MFCC extraction with optional derivatives, context window implementation, and best practices for modern deep learning approaches, emphasizing the preference for FBANKs over MFCCs in DNN applications.
+Summary: This tutorial provides implementation guidance for speech feature extraction in Python using SpeechBrain, focusing on three main techniques: Filter Banks (FBANKs), MFCCs, and context information processing.
+It demonstrates how to compute these features with specific code examples and parameter configurations, particularly useful for speech recognition and audio processing tasks.
+Key functionalities covered include STFT computation, mel filterbank application, MFCC extraction, derivative calculations, and context window implementation.
+The tutorial emphasizes modern deep learning best practices, suggesting the use of FBANKs over MFCCs and explaining how to configure feature dimensions for different approaches (standard MFCCs: 13 coefficients, with derivatives: 39 dimensions, with context windows: variable size).

 *This is a condensed version that preserves essential implementation details and context.*